f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab2.rst

         }
     }

    Just as we did in the previous lab, you will use VSCode and POST the declaration to **BIGIP-02**

-|
+#.
 Open a new file within VSCode and paste the declaration above.
-Be sure to set the language mode to JSON.
+Be sure to
+   set the language mode to JSON.

-.. note::  If you have forgotten how to change the language mode and POST the DO declaration, refering back to the example in the first lab.
+   .. note::  If you have forgotten how to change the language mode and POST the

-|
+      DO declaration, refering back to the example in the first lab.

    Once you have post the declaration check the status of the declaration being processed.

-|

-.. note::  Clustering via declarative onboarding can take several minutes to sync and establish, this is normal behavior.
+   .. note::  Clustering via declarative onboarding can take several minutes
+      to sync and establish, this is normal behavior.

-Once the declaration is complete return to either **BIG-IP** in Firefox and check the cluster configuration and status.
+#.
+Once the declaration is complete return to either BIG-IP in Firefox and
+   check the cluster configuration and status.
 Both units should be clustered with all onboarding objects present from the declaration.

-#.
-In the **BIGIP** console navigate to **Device Management -> Device Groups**
-   and view the device group that was created by the declaration.
+   In the BIG-IP console navigate to **Device Management -> Device Groups** and view the device group that was created by the declaration.
 Click on the ``failoverGroup`` and verify both devices are members of the group.

    Feel free to check other objects such as Self IPs, NTP settings, user accounts, etc.